 Phosphorus

 The spatial distribution map (Figure 5) of available phosphorus exhibited a patchy distribution across the farm.
 The northeastern region showed high phosphorus content (50–60 kg/ha), which may be attributed to the excessive application of phosphatic fertilizers.
 However, approximately one-third of the study area (particularly in the southeastern region and a small portion of the southwestern region) had phosphorus levels below the critical limit of 23 kg/ha, which is considered insufficient for optimal agricultural production.
 These findings indicate the need for targeted phosphorus management strategies to correct deficiencies and enhance soil fertility.

+Kindly justify your finding with the support of others recent finding about phosphorus.

 Figure 5: Spatial variability of Phosphorus across the study area.